stevengregory/servicenow-style-guide/README.md

 ## Seismic Component File Structure

-In the [UI Framework](https://developer.servicenow.com/dev.do#!/reference/next-experience/vancouver/ui-framework/getting-started) (Seismic), as the complexity of component increases, it's a good practice to start abstraction.
+In the [UI Framework](https://developer.servicenow.com/dev.do#!/reference/next-experience/vancouver/ui-framework/getting-started) (Seismic), as the complexity of a component increases, it's a good practice to start abstraction.
 A good start is moving your view and component logic to stand-alone files.
 Why?

 - Creates a separation of concerns
 - Improves maintainability